facebook/docusaurus/docs/api-site-config.md

 ### Mandatory Fields

 `baseUrl` - baseUrl for your site.
+For example, `/pages/org/project/` is the baseUrl of https://git.facebook.com/pages/org/project/

 `colors` - Color configurations for the site.